mahdikazemi96/RegisterationForm/README.md

 - the submit button: `<button type="submit" class="btn btn-primary btn-block" [disabled]="form.invalid">Submit</button>`
    > we want to prevent submitting the form if our inputs were invalid. so I used `[disabled]="form.invalid"`>>> *form* point to ngModel of form which we initialized in the first line of `person-registor.component.html`.
    > when the user clicks on this button the *submitPerson(form)* will be hit.
-- in all components you can find a *.css* file this file is for styling to the component html file. in this component we want to make my form left aligned so open the file `person-register.component.cs` file and write blow code:
+- in all components, you can find a .css file this file is for styling the component html file. in this component, we want to make my form left aligned so open the file person-register.component.cs file and write below code:
   ```
   .text-left{
     text-align: left !important;